Safely Exit

 Finding Your Bearings

-You have now looked at the paths in front of you through your Whole Self.
-Take a moment to gather what you have learned.
+You’ve now explored the paths in front of you through your Whole Self.
+Take a moment to notice what you’ve learned.

-You may notice that you feel more drawn toward one destination than the others, or that one path feels more imaginable or workable right now.
-That sense of learning matters.
+You may feel more drawn to one destination, or find that one path feels more imaginable or workable right now.
+That awareness matters.
 It is information.

-You may also notice that certain paths would require you to consistently override or carry parts of yourself in ways that feel unsustainable, while others feel difficult but possible with the right support.
-That awareness matters too.
+You may also notice that some paths would require you to carry parts of yourself in ways that feel unsustainable, while others feel difficult but possible with the right support.
+That insight matters too.

-You may leave this section still thinking, needing more information, wanting to have conversations, or ready to take a next step.
+You may leave this section still thinking, gathering information, wanting to talk with others, or ready to take a next step.
 All of these are valid places to be.

 confused